-Vissiniti is the website of Margaret McMurphy*, an amateur planetary scientist and aspiring screenwriter.
+Vissiniti is the website of Margaret Murphy, an amateur planetary scientist and aspiring screenwriter.

-and to embark on a PhD in planetary science [well, maybe not…not next year anyway].
+She has a few ambitions: to finish her screenplay, to work with other writers, to embark on a PhD in planetary science (well, maybe not…not in 2023 anyway).
 Beyond that, she is open to suggestions.
-The moons of Mars, perhaps.
+Exploring the moons of Mars, perhaps.

 She hosts this site for her own entertainment where she talks about planetary science, sci-fi and anything where she can weave in a circumventous route back to asteroids, comets, meteoroids, meteors and meteorites, in fact or fiction.

 Her exploration of space rocks in science fiction has seen her compile the Index of Moving Pictures about Asteroid and Comet Threats, and since planetary scientists are obsessed with acronyms, you can call it IMPACT.

 But science fiction isn’t science fiction forever.
 You only have to read a few classic Robert Heinlein novels to realise that, or listen to Elon Musk talk about going to Mars (please take me with you).

 If you don’t find the subject of asteroid spectral types and taxonomies too tedious, she has written a popular essay covering the half a century of asteroid classification systems.
 It’s a long read that might just keep you busy for another half a century.